gosweetspot/freight-api/customerorders/put.md

 - **contactname** - name of person, optional.
 - **contactphone** - phone number of person, optional.
 - **email** - email address for track & trace email, optional.
+- **rawaddress** - full, unvalidated address body for display purposes only.
+Use \n for newline in this field.
+Optional.
+- **costcentre** - Put the exact name of a cost centre here and the cost centre will be pre-selected when fulfilling the order.
+Optional.
 - **products** - optional, JSON object of product descriptions

 ** products ** json object